bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    :widths: 25, 50, 50, 100

    "name", "Canonical software name assigned by the software developer or service provider.", "xs:token (restriction)", "1 only"
-   "shortDescription", "Short and concise textual description of the software function.", "xs:token (restriction)", "0 or 1" "description", "Textual description of the software.", "xs:token (restriction)", "1 only" "homepage", "Homepage of the software, or some URL that best serves this purpose.", "URL", "1 only" "biotoolsId", "Unique ID (case insensitive) of the tool that is assigned upon registration of the software in bio.tools, normally identical to tool name.", "URL (restriction)", "0 or 1"
+   "description", "Textual description of the software.", "xs:token (restriction)", "1 only" "homepage", "Homepage of the software, or some URL that best serves this purpose.", "URL", "1 only" "biotoolsId", "Unique ID (case insensitive) of the tool that is assigned upon registration of the software in bio.tools, normally identical to tool name.", "URL (restriction)", "0 or 1"